jjermany/Plex-Donate/README.md

 The admin dashboard is served from `http://localhost:3000/` and exposes JSON APIs under `/api/admin`.
 Configure your PayPal webhook to POST to `/api/paypal/webhook`.

-### Shareable donor pages
+### Shareable donor pages & invite flow

 Open the **Subscribers** tab in the admin dashboard to copy invite links for supporters.
 Each donor row contains a **Copy share link** button that generates the unique `/share/<token>` URL you can send to donors.
+Once the supporter signs in on that page they can generate a Plex invite directly from Plex Donate, send it to their recipient, and resend the same link later without leaving the app.
 The same action is available immediately after you add a new donor, so you always have a quick way to distribute the self-service invite page.

+Subscribers can also access the same invite controls from the `/dashboard` experience.
+When they create a referral invite, the dashboard and share page both surface the generated `inviteUrl` along with cooldown messaging so they know when the next referral is available.

 ### Customer dashboard